dshanske/syndication-links/readme.txt

 Contributors: dshanske
 Tags: syndication, indieweb, indiewebcamp, POSSE Requires at least: 4.1
-Tested up to: 4.4
+Tested up to: 4.5
-Stable tag: 2.0.3
+Stable tag: 3.0.0
 License: GPLv2 or later

-Simple way to link to copies of your post or presence elsewhere.
+Simple way to link to copies of your post elsewhere.

 == Description ==

-This plugin adds relational links to various parts of your site.

-1. It supports adding rel-syndication/u-syndication links to your posts, indicating where a syndicated copy is.
+It supports adding rel-syndication/u-syndication links to your posts and pages, indicating where a syndicated copy is.
-2. It adds CSS that will, if the class 'social-icon' is attached to a link in a list, it will display the appropriate one if available.
-This allows the setup to be extended very easily.
-You can use this with a WordPress menu to create some social icons.
-3. Offers two icon sets: [Genericons](http://genericons.com) or [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/)
-4. Adds an h-card/vcard widget for a specific site author.
-(Under Development)
-5. Allows rel-me links to be placed in the head of the home page or in a widget to support RelMeAuth/IndieAuth

-== Future Plans ==

-3. Style the h-card/vcard widget with better design and optional rel-me/social icons.

 == Installation ==

 1. Upload the folder `syndication-links' to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Upgrade Notice ==

+= Version 3.0 =

+Version 3.0 removes the two sets of icon fonts in favor of SVG icons.
+If this is a concern, do not upgrade at this time.
+Version 3.0 also removes rel-me and h-card support from this plugin as this support is being built into the Indieweb plugin.

 == Credits ==